-Every two years, the National Aeronautics and Space Administration (NASA) solicits applications for its astronaut program.
-That hasn’t changed, despite the retirement of the shuttle program (and its unfortunate impact on a lot of other space jobs.)
+Every two years, the National Aeronautics and Space Administration (NASA) solicits applications for its astronaut candidate program.

-Appropriate to its inception in the Cold War, NASA’s astronaut program originally targeted the best and brightest pilots in the US military, among them naval aviator Scott Carpenter and fellow Marine John Glenn.
-Astronauts have since been drawn from more diverse civilian communities like engineers, scientists, and educators, but the military remains an important source of candidates.
-Five astronauts each in the classes of 2009 and 2004 were active service members, among nearly 300 in NASA’s history.
+Appropriate to its inception in the Cold War, NASA’s astronaut program originally targeted the best and brightest pilots in the U.S. military, among them naval aviator Scott Carpenter and fellow Marine John Glenn.
+Astronauts have since been drawn from more diverse civilian communities like engineers, scientists and educators, but the military remains an important source of candidates.

 Current astronaut candidates in the military retain their rank and service obligations while assigned to the Lyndon Johnson Space Center in Houston, Texas, for a five-year tour.

-They also don’t want fresh-faced graduates: Prospective astronauts must have “at least three years of related, progressively responsible, professional experience” (Astronaut Selection and Training, PDF) although a master's degree can replace one year, and a doctoral three years, of that requirement.
+They also don’t want new graduates: Prospective astronauts must have at least three years of related, progressively responsible, professional experience. although a master's degree can replace one year, and a doctoral three years, of that requirement.

-Shuttle pilots and commanders (probably not a top priority now that we’ll be hailing Russian space-cabs) also need 1,000 hours of experience as a pilot-in-command.
+Shuttle pilots and commanders also need a minimum of 1,000 hours of experience as a pilot-in-command.